evanx/redis-scan-bash/README.md

 Then the script can `set -e` i.e. exit on error, with an exit trap to cleanup.
 Also then it can be split into multiple functions to be more readable.

 It was originally intended to be a simple function that I would paste into `bashrc` but it became bigger than expected.
-It has some code repetition for shorter term pragmatism, which is a tad messy.
+Consequently it has some code repetition for short term pragmatism.

 #### set -e